 Poke is everywhere in Hawaii and consumed by the bucket load by locals and tourists in the know.
 Just about every menu will feature it in some way, and supermarkets have large Poke counters dedicated to the dish.
 But for Newcomers, it can be a bit “eh?”
 What is it?
 What do I do with it?
 Is it Safe?

 Once you try it though you will get it.
 Nothing embodies Hawaii to us more than Poke.
-A salad (of sorts) made from small chopped up bits of “stuff”.
+A salad (of sorts) made from small chopped-up bits of “stuff”.
 Normally Raw Fish, Primarily Tuna (or “Ahi” in Hawaiian).
 Often served as an appetizer or Pupus.
 Start with the Ahi, and maybe upgrade to some of the more “exciting” types like Tako (Octopus), once you are used to it.

 Poke is Marinated in a cure of soy sauce, sesame oil, green onions, and Maui sweet onions, along with a number of other ingredients depending on individual recipes.
 It’s surprisingly delicious for something so simple and the taste will remain with you long after leaving the islands, and leave you craving it until you return (which you will).

 While Poke can be found outside the State it’s never really the same, we have even sampled it in the UK and it just doesn’t work.
 As for safety, well the amount the locals eat without dropping dead must mean it is pretty safe.
-It is raw fish so there are some concerns with that, but it’s no different to Sushi or even Rare meat.
+It is raw fish so there are some concerns with that, but it’s no different from Sushi or even Rare meat.

 Hawaii’s take on pulled pork.
 Well, actually It is a much older recipe predating even the USA let alone pulled pork.
 Anyway, Pulled pork is the closest to it we can think of, and that’s no bad thing.
 Traditionally cooked in an underground oven (Imu) and served at every Luau, you will have no trouble finding this delicious porky sensation.

-Pulled pork is seemingly added to everything no on the mainland and on Hawaii the same is true now for kalua pork, so expect Kalua pork Burgers, Kalua pork Tacos, Kalua pork Pizza etc…
+Pulled pork is seemingly added to everything no on the mainland and on Hawaii the same is true now for kalua pork, so expect Kalua pork Burgers, Kalua pork Tacos, Kalua pork Pizza, etc…

-Traditionally it served as a bowl/plate meal, with Rice and Island vegetables or as the centerpiece of a luau feast, where the pig is unearthed as part of the entertainment.
+Traditionally it is served as a bowl/plate meal, with Rice and Island vegetables or as the centerpiece of a luau feast, where the pig is unearthed as part of the entertainment.

 Not a dish as such but you will see this on every menu.
 PuPu’s are basically Appetizers.
 However, they have taken on a life of their own and can be eaten similar to Tapas as well, where you share several small Pupus dishes rather than an entree for the main meal.